200percentmicky/chadmusic/docs/configuration/env_variables.md

 # Environment Variables
 This page lists all possible environment variables that you can use to configure how ChadMusic operates globally.
 Bundled along with the bot is a pre-configured `.env.example` with all avaliable variables for your convenience.
 After editing the `.env.example` file, you can then rename the file to `.env` so the bot can use the configurations you set.
 Understand that changing any of the variables in the `.env` file while the bot is online will not immediately apply until the bot is restarted.

 In the case where you want to create your own `.env` file instead of using the `.env.example` file, provided below are all the variables that are available.
-The bot's user interface can also be modified to your liking.
-If you want to change the bot's user interface, please go to **[Configuration > Customization](customization.md)** for all variables associated with the bot's user interface.
+The bot's emoji's and the colors in its embeds can be customized to your liking if you prefer.
+If you want to customize the bot's interface, please go to **[Configuration > Customization](customization.md)** for all variables associated with its customization.

 ## Client Configuration
 These fields are used to configure the bot.